openxla/stablehlo/docs/spec_draft.md

 # stablehlo.after_all

 ### Semantics

-Ensures that the operations producing the `inputs` are ordered before any operation that depend on `result`.
+Ensures that the operations producing the `inputs` are executed before any operations that depend on `result`.
+Execution of this operation does nothing, it only exists to establish data dependencies from `result` to `inputs`.

 ### Inputs